-D. Supplemental sheet for nonproject actions [HELP]
+D. Supplemental sheet for nonproject actions Find help for the nonproject actions worksheet

-(IT IS NOT NECESSARY to use this sheet for project actions)
+IT IS NOT REQUIRED to use this section for project actions.

 Because these questions are very general, it may be helpful to read them in conjunction with the list of the elements of the environment.